testpointcorp/Vansah-API-Binding-Java/README.md

 You can check out latest api's from the api doc page
 <a href="https://apidoc.vansah.com/#3734dc31-9d7e-4bb9-84e4-f6f60cdbdf3f">Click Here</a>

-<span>We currently support below API's using the Java Binder</span>

-POST Add Test Run To create a Test Run Identifier or perform a Quick Test (Send a Result against a Test Case) DEL Delete Test Run To delete a Test Run for a Test Case POST Add Test Log To Add a Test Log (RESULT) against a Test Step PUT Update Test Log To update the current/existing Test Log of a Test Step DEL Delete Test Log To delete a Test Log of a Test Step GET List Test Scripts To get the Test Step count of a Test Case

 ## Authentication
 Vansah current node api's expects vansahConnectToken as Authentication that can be passed in the header of a api request.